UWrc/UWrc.github.io/docs/storage/gscratch.md

 4. **Reclaiming Data From a User That Has Left UW**

-In the case that a lab member has left your group without transferring ownership of data, the principal investigator for the group or a designated member manager or group representative should contact the Hyak team to request an ownership change or a change of permissions via sending an email to help@uw.edu with “Hyak” in the subject line.
+In the case that a lab member has left your group without transferring ownership of data, the principal investigator for the group or a designated member manager or group representative should contact the Hyak team to request an ownership change or a change of permissions via sending an email to [<ins>**help@uw.edu**</ins>](mailto:help@uw.edu) with “Hyak” in the subject line.

 5. **Removing Unused Data**